 The Congregational United Church of Christ, as it is more formally known, has stood on the New Haven Green since 1639.
 The current Georgian structure dates to 1812.
 Architect Ithiel Town incorporated large windows into the design to capture sunshine, as there was no heating system.
 A beautiful Tiffany window, installed in 1890, depicts the Rev. John Davenport leading the first service in the new colony.
 The historic crypt contains the remains of Benedict Arnold's first wife.
 There is a small burial ground behind the church, where regicide John Dixwell is laid to rest.

 American history resides in a beautiful setting at Sagamore Hill, the home of Theodore Roosevelt for over 30 years.
 While he was the 26th President of the United States, this mansion was known as the "Summer White House".
-Now, visitors can explore the home and the the beautiful surrounding area as well as participate in the small traditions of the place, such as the Sunday Afternoon Flag Folding.
+Now, visitors can explore the home and the beautiful surrounding area as well as participate in the small traditions of the place, such as the Sunday Afternoon Flag Folding.
 Entrance to the house is only permitted by guided tour, but the surrounding grounds are free to explore.
-Sagamore Hill is a wonderful place to learn about American history and culture or local nature and science (equal passions of Roosevelt himself!) for students of all ages.
+Sagamore Hill is a wonderful place to learn about American history and culture or local nature and science for students of all ages.
 Children can participate in a Junior Park Ranger Program to earn badges and a patch.

 A fine specimen of Gothic architecture, The Basilica of Saint John the Evangelist has expanded from a small church originally established in early 1850s to a large structure accommodating multiple immigrants of the Catholic faith today.
 In contrast to the Gothic exterior, the interiors are simple yet captivating.
 The church is famously called 'The Mother Church of Stamford'.